Yuhao018/Making-Journal/journal-pages/week-03.md

   *I chose the digital approach of p5. js.
 Because I hope my chart can automatically update based on Auckland weather data, and it can display the current weather conditions at any time.
 As a design major student.
 This is my first time trying to set colors, shapes, and movements using a program.
 Although it was time-consuming at the beginning, I had to write a program for a long time and often made mistakes.
 But seeing the visual effect produced.
 I am still very pleased.*

 - What live data source did you work with, and how did you access it?

   *I used the Open-Meteo API, which provides free real-time weather data.
 I accessed it through the Open-Mateo website.
 I chose Auckland and the corresponding current data. such as temperature, apparent temperature, humidity, precipitation, and whether it is day or night。 In my code, I used the preload() function in p5. js to load JSON data before the sketch starts.
 Then, I extracted specific values and stored them in variables.
 When making sketches, I put this variable into the graphic parameters so that the graphics will change with the variable.
 At the same time, I also used the noise() function, which causes the graphics and colors to slowly change accordingly.*

 - How did you decide on the mapping between data and visual/material form?

+  *I will associate each weather value with different visual elements to make it clear to readers immediately.
+The temperature corresponds to the height of the rectangle, so the higher the temperature, the higher the shape.
+The apparel temperature corresponds to a triangle to display the feeling compared to the actual temperature.
+Humidity can affect the size of a circle, causing it to grow or shrink.
+Precipitation is controlled by noise() to create another vertically moving circle, creating a feeling of rainfall.
+I also use is_day to switch the color of the background between day and night.
+These graphics and corresponding text make the data visually easier to understand.*

 - What does your work reveal or communicate about the data?

+  *My work shows the relationship between different weather factors.
+For example, you can quickly compare the difference between temperature and apparent temperature by viewing the height of the shape.
+The humidity circle indicates that the air may feel dense.
+The moving precipitation elements add a sense of activity, and as they move downwards, the humidity expands laterally.
+The greater the precipitation, the higher the humidity.
+The transition between day and night is also controlled by background color and text.
+The sketch conveys a sense of space in the environment, which helps the audience understand the situation more quickly*

 - Did you use vibe coding, LLMs, or other tools in your process?
 What did you learn?